 - Uncover, and bake another 20 minutes until chicken is tender.

-- Remove chicken from pan and keep warm.
+- Remove chicken from pan and cover with foil to keep warm.

 - Skim any fat from liquid in a saucepan (if using boneless, skinless breasts, there shouldn't be too much, if any, fat).